BlueBrain/Search/README.md

 To extract structured information from the found documents, you could just click on the blue button named `Mine Selected Articles!`.

 At the moment, the returned results are named entities.
-The structured information is for each named entity: the mention (e.g. 'COVID-19'), the type (e.g. 'DISEASE'), and its location up to the character in the document.
+For each named entity, the structured information is: the mention (e.g. 'COVID-19'), the type (e.g. 'DISEASE'), and its location up to the character in the document.

 ![Mining Widget (articles)](screenshots/mining_widget_articles.png)